DynaPlex/DynaPlex/docs/source/getting_started/installation.rst

 Prerequisites
 -------------

 We assume that you already have installed a C++ IDE and if you want to run locally, a local version of LibTorch.
-You also need to install CMake (version >=3.21).
+You also need CMake (version >=3.21).
+Most IDEs (e.g., Visual Studio) are supplied with CMake, if you install the right plugins.

 Setup
 -----